jumezurike/AfaPrincipleSixteen/README.md

 The meaning of the casted string:
                                       " One will become progressive in the land: Wherein, the support of powerful men will suffice.
 However the so called powerful ones will also become the stinging pain or obstacle."

+The mechanism of the modern oracle have not seen any make over.
+This means certain practice will have to modify so that individuals will take their thoughts and essence of being to draw it following certain transcendental rules.
+The thought process (ATUMATU) of the consciousness master plan is of certain components: The vibrations of the mind.
+It follows in string theory this vibration determines the mass, force, and graviton of the matter. - This currently echoes in quantum mechanics as superposition which is practically the entanglement.